 Our graduate students benefit enormously from meeting and working with artists invited to our Department as part of the Carmen M. Christensen Visiting Artist / Scholar Lecture Series and the Warnock Visiting Artist in Residence.
 The faculty selects a slate of individuals annually for their contribution to the disciplines of the visual arts.

 The Department of Art & Art History provides students opportunities to serve as teaching assistants during the two-year program as part of the Tuition Benefit Program.
+The Tuition Benefit covers up to 24 in-state credit hours and a stipend.
 We also offer some scholarship assistance to incoming students who are studying specific artist practices.
-Graduate students in good standing are eligible to apply for the Graduate Research Fellowship or Graduate Teaching Assistantship ($18,900 plus tuition) for their second year.
-You may consult the Graduate Fellowship Opportunity website for further information on this and other financial aid resources.
+Graduate students in good standing are eligible to apply for the Graduate Research Fellowship or Graduate Teaching Assistantship for their second year, which pays 100% in-state tuition for 24 credit hours and a stipend of over $20,000 (it increases almost every year).
+Please consult the Graduate Fellowship Opportunity website for further information on this and other financial aid resources.

 The Graduate School Research Supplemental Travel Award is available to graduate students who will present their creative research at a professional conference.
 Application is made through the Graduate School up to $500 may be granted, to be matched by department funding.
 The online form is available through the Graduate School website.